Nikon D2Xs vs Pentax KP

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Nikon D2Xs and Pentax KP and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the KP offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the D2Xs does not offer wifi capability.
+In contrast, the D2Xs does not provide wifi capability.

 Studio photographers will appreciate that the Nikon D2Xs (unlike the KP) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.